-Report animal bites by calling your regional DHEC Environmental Health Services office.
+Report animal incidents by contacting your regional DHEC Environmental Health Services office.

-We will use the information to contact your patient (or if patient is a minor, their parent) to gather information about the incident and the animal so that we can determine the most appropriate course of action.
+We will use the information to contact the patient (or if patient is a minor, their guardian) to gather information about the incident for a rabies investigation.

 (See Mandatory Reporting of Animal Bites, S.C.
 State Code of Laws Section 47-5-90.)